-If you already know that you prefer either Amazon or Google's voice assistant than choosing between the two devices is easy.
+If you already know that you prefer either Amazon or Google's voice assistant than choosing between the Echo Show 5 vs. the Google Nest Hub is easy.
 But if you're unsure which is better, there are several things to consider.
 Both smart displays are excellent options and will serve you well in your home, but they have different strengths and limitations that make them better suited for different uses.

 After testing the Echo Show 5 and comparing either devices' specs and capabilities we've determined that the Google Nest Hub (previously called the Google Home Hub) is the better choice between the two.
 It's a close call, though.

 Echo Show 5 vs. Google Nest Hub: The specs

 |Google Nest Hub||Echo Show 5|

 |Resolution||1024 x 600 pixels||960 x 480 pixels|

 |Speakers||Full Range Speaker||1 4-Watt|